joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

 19. Github Desktop should now clone your repository locally.

 Congratulations, you have now set up an Azure DevOps git repository using Github Desktop.

+### Add your Github repository

+If you have an Azure DevOps git repository, then follow the steps above – otherwise, follow these steps to add your Github repository into Github Desktop.

+1. Open Github Desktop
+2. Click File
+3. Click Clone repository….
+4.